shihankanungo/shihankanungo.github.io/wrapped.md

 <br>

 - *Brighton Rock* by Graham Greene.
 1938
+- *Mind and Matter: A Life in Math and Football* by John Urschel and Louisa Thomas.
+2019
 - *The Joy of Abstraction.
 An Exploration of Math, Category Theory, and Life* by Eugenia Cheng.
 2022
 - *Love and Math: The Heart of Hidden Reality* by Edward Frenkel.
 2013
 - *American History, Volume 1: 1492-1877* by Thomas S. Kidd.
 2019